 Visiting Santiago anytime soon?
-Let me tell you how to spend a perfect day in Santiago.
+Let me help you.
+The capital city of Chile makes for an amazing and affordable destination for travel lovers.
+In this guide, I will share how to spend a day in Santiago.

 ** Disclaimer: This post contains affiliated links which means that purchases made through these links reward Bey of Travel a small commission without any additional charge for the purchaser.**

-how to spend a day in Santiago de Chile
+One day in Santiago: How to spend a day in Santiago Chile

 Getting around in Santiago